dvbsknd/FCC-issue-tracker/README.md

 ✓ Render the list of issues on the home page as HTML
-✓ Try combining the api and web routes and serving JSON/HTML based on a header ✓ Fix the tests that are now failing due to the refactor Implement a modal for editing issues
+✓ Try combining the api and web routes and serving JSON/HTML based on a header ✓ Fix the tests that are now failing due to the refactor ✓ Implement a modal for editing issues
-Put errors in a config/ENUMs so we're not just matching strings Use the default 'Accepts' header for sniffing expected content type Stub out the PUT endpoint for the `/api/issues` route Stub out the GET endpoint for the `/api/issues` route Stub out the DELETE endpoint for the `/api/issues` route
+✓ Stub out the PUT endpoint for the `/issues` route Implement the `/issues/:projectId` route/handling to associate issues with a project Put errors in a config/ENUMs so we're not just matching strings Use the default 'Accepts' header for sniffing expected content type Stub out the GET endpoint for the `/issues` route
+Stub out the DELETE endpoint for the `/issues` route

 ## Local Development